 - Duration is dependent on timing

-By getting under the covers at an earlier time, we can improve sleep duration and, hopefully, sleep intensity too.
+By getting under the covers earlier we can improve the duration and, hopefully, intensity of sleep too.
 Of course, this is only applicable when we wake up at a consistent time in the mornings.

-Now we’ve dealt with the three important factors that affect sleep, we come to a question that millions ask every single year;
+Now that we’ve dealt with the three important factors that affect sleep, we come to a question that millions ask every year:

 ‘How do I fall asleep quickly?’